Frank Robbins (trade unionist): Biography

 In 1918, Robbins returned to Ireland, where he set about trying to bring the Irish Volunteers and the Irish Citizen Army together.
 When the Irish War of Independence broke out, the much-depleted ICA did not participate.
 Nor did it participate in the Irish Civil War; alongside the Labour party it declared itself "Neutral" on the issue of the Anglo-Irish treaty.
 However, upon the assassination of Michael Collins in August 1922, Robbins gave serious consideration to joining the National Army.
 Robbins was highly critical of the lack of role played by the ICA in the War of Independence, stating:

 In 1922, Robbins became an officer in the ITGWU, which became his primary focus.
 In 1931, he became secretary of the no. 7 branch of the ITGWU, a position he held until his retirement in 1960.

 Robbins was considered to be on the "right" of the Labour movement in Ireland.
 Like William O'Brien, Robbins opposed the influence of Jim Larkin.
 Robbins also vocally opposed support for communism amongst Irish labour.
 In 1943, Robbins supported O'Brien when O'Brien lead the ITGWU to disaffiliate from the Labour party, opting instead to create their own party the National Labour Party.
 Robbins himself stood on behalf of the National Labour party in the 1944 general election and 1948 general election as a candidate in Dublin North-East.
-In 1945, Robbins helped create the Congress of Irish Unions after the ITGWU disaffiliated from the Irish Trade Union Congress because of its decision to send delegates to the World Federation of Trade Unions in London.
+In 1945, Robbins helped create the Congress of Irish Unions after the ITGWU disaffiliated from the Irish Trades Union Congress because of its decision to send delegates to the World Federation of Trade Unions in London.
 O'Brien and Robbins maintained that the WFTU was dominated by Communists.
 Still an Irish nationalist, Robbins opposed the presence of British trade unions in Ireland.
 In 1956, Robbins became president of Dublin Council of Irish Unions, a split from the Dublin Council of Trade Unions.
 The two groups reunited in 1960, and Robbins had no involvement thereafter.
 In the 1950s, Robbins was also a director of Mianraí Teoranta, a semi-state mining company based in County Tipperary.
 In 1959, Robbins became a director of Irish Shipping Ltd.